 Electric cars are seen as the eco-friendly alternative to conventional cars that run on fossil fuels.
 However, their limited production means that the automotive industry is yet to enjoy these benefits.

-Electric cars have over standard gasoline and diesel motors.
+Electric cars have several advantages over standard gasoline and diesel motors.
 The most obvious perk is environmental conservation.
 Unlike fossil fuels, such cars do not produce smoke which affects the environment.
 Also, the mining of the petroleum used to fuel most cars destroys the surroundings.

 In addition to eco-friendliness, electric cars are much easier to maintain than standard options.
 This is because they have fewer moving parts, meaning they wear out at a slower pace.
 Moreover, electric car engines offer instant torque.